Chronic Disease Self-Management Program

 - Lung disease

-The Administration on Aging's Empowering Older Adults and Adults with Disabilities through Chronic Disease Self-Management Education Programs initiative is one source of funding for this program.
-The 20 grantees funded in 2016 and 2017 are all charged with working toward statewide integrated, sustainable delivery systems, which includes rural areas.
+The Administration for Community Living's Empowering Older Adults and Adults with Disabilities through Chronic Disease Self-Management Education Programs initiative is one source of funding for this program.
+The 18 grantees funded in 2017 and 2018 are charged with developing capacity for, bringing to scale, and sustaining evidence-based self-management education programs that empower older adults and adults with disabilities to better manage their chronic conditions.
 There are programs in all 50 states, the District of Columbia, and Puerto Rico.
-Local program can be located using the Evidence-Based Leadership Council’s website.
+Local programs can be located using the Evidence-Based Leadership Council’s website.

 Examples of programs underway using this approach in rural areas: